Continual Learning of Multi-modal Dynamics with External Memory: Introduction

 \section{Introduction}

 Continual Learning (CL) aims to develop a versatile model that is capable of solving multiple prediction tasks which are presented to the model one task at a time.
 The model is then expected to learn the latest task as accurately as possible while preserving its excellence at the previous ones.
 Performance drop caused by the newly learned task is called \textit{catastrophic forgetting}.
-CL is essential for the development of intelligent agents that can adapt to new environmental conditions not encountered during training.
-For instance, an autonomous driving controller may improve its policy based on new experience collected during its customer-side life time.
-There exist a solid body of work that adopt parameter transfer across tasks as the key element of task memorization \cite{kirkpatrick2017overcoming, nguyen2018variational, singh2019sequential, zenke2017synaptici}.
-There also appear preliminary studies on building attentive memories to capture tasks \cite{garnelo2018neural, fraccaro2018generative}.
+CL is essential for developing intelligent agents that can adapt to new environmental conditions not encountered during training.
+For instance, an autonomous driving controller may improve its policy based on new experiences collected during its customer-side lifetime.

+There exists a solid body of work that adopts parameter transfer across tasks as the key element of task memorization \citep{kirkpatrick2017overcoming, nguyen2018variational, singh2019sequential, zenke2017synaptici}.
+There also appear preliminary studies on building attentive memories to capture tasks \citep{garnelo2018neural, fraccaro2018generative}.
 Principles that yield memory mechanisms optimal for CL are yet to be discovered.
-There has been prior work that focuses on CL for Recurrent Neural Networks (RNN) \cite{cossu2021continualrnn} but either classification or instance forecasting for time-series.
+There has been prior work that focuses on CL for Recurrent Neural Networks (RNN) \citep{cossu2021continualrnn} but either classification or instance forecasting for time series.
 Complementarily, we study CL in the context of dynamical system identification.
 Probabilistic State-Space Models (SSM) are the gold standard methodology for the inference of complex latent dynamics.
 SSMs are widely applicable to forecasting impactful quantities such as weather, currency exchange, equity prices, and sales trends.
-SSM research gains significance also in robot learning parallel to the growing interest in model-based reinforcement learning \cite{hafner2019planet, hafner2020dreamer}.
+SSM research gains significance also in robot learning parallel to the growing interest in model-based reinforcement learning \citep{hafner2019planet, hafner2020dreamer}.